 But someday you might reassess and consider that your goal might not be to hold on to your control metrics and maybe, once in a increasingly rare while, have a tiny bit of experience of transcendent emotion; rather, the goal is to abandon the constant, controlling behaviors and to become free of the activities of being the judge who measures quality and other self-attributions, so that you can have continuous and unlimited emotional flow, without any cause at all.
 From that day the light may always shine.
 That would be unconditional, or non-transactional, transcendence.

-Transactional relaxation is a concept I've been muddling about with and it seems there are a number of phenomena which come under this heading.
+Transactional relaxation, transactional emotional disinhibition, transactional transcendence, is a concept I've been muddling about with and it seems there are a number of phenomena which come under this heading.

 A great example of this is Michael Jordan's response to his championship: See the NetFlix show, Last Dance, about Michael Jordan, where transactional transcendence is shown at 7:00 minutes from the end of S1:E4.

 The Kalman filter is an algorithm which adjusts an estimate, like perhaps a trajectory control parameter, by some combination (weighted average) of its best past guess of where things are and its latest actual measurement of where things are.
 It's used in rocket control and other systems that aim at a goal.
 It got us to the moon.Motivation toward a goal can be understood as a transaction: I'll chase that goal if upon achieving it I am allowed to have emotional relief and release: transcendence.
 Steps opening the path along the way also count as happiness, they allow a regulated drip of dopaminergic delight because as far as your goal-tracking system is concerned, things are on track toward the goal, which in the world may be characterized by conditions achieved, but in the inner emotional system is characterized by that release itself.